Analyzing the gamma-ray activity of neutrino emitter candidates: comparing TXS 0506+056 with other blazars: Abstract

 \section{Abstract}

 On 22nd of September 2017 the IceCube collaboration sent an alert for an EHE (Extreme High Energy) event, corresponding to the reconstruction of a muonic neutrino (IC-170922A) with energy $\sim$290 TeV.
 A multi-wavelength follow-up campaign associated this neutrino event with a gamma-ray flaring state of the BL Lac TXS 0506+056 located at \textit{z}=0.3365.
 From the same position of the sky a muonic neutrino excess is observed in a time window of 110 days around $13^{th}$ of December 2014.
 These observations together suggest TXS 0506+056 as a possible neutrino emitter.
-We report here a short and long term gamma-ray monitoring of this source and we compare it with other blazars selected following the criteria of being spatially correlated with an astrophysical muonic neutrino event observed by IceCube.
-A detailed study of source duty cycles, as well as the characterization of most significant flares is obtained through the Fermi-LAT data.
-We show the expected neutrino flux variability with different time binning assuming the gamma-rays observed by Fermi-LAT produced through pion cascades.
-These expectations are then compared with the IceCube discovery flux level searching for the optimal time bin in a multi-messenger context.
+We report here a long term gamma-ray monitoring of this source and we compare it with other blazars spatially correlated with astrophysical muonic neutrino events observed by IceCube.
+We characterize the most significant gamma-ray flares of the blazars in the sample and introduce the blazar duty cycle as an important parameter to be considered when assessing a possible neutrino counterpart.
+For the selected blazars we show the expected neutrino flux variability with different time binning assuming the gamma-rays observed by Fermi-LAT as a product of a leptohadronic emission scenario.
+The neutrino expectations from the blazar sample are then compared with the IceCube discovery flux searching for the optimal time bin in a multi-messenger context.
+This analysis indicates that the detection of a single flare represents a challenge for a single cubic kilometer detector, underlining the importance of increasing the size of current neutrino telescopes and obtaining a good monitoring of the entire sky through a global neutrino network.